 A small number of institutions and public buildings are crucial for maintaining the function of government and community services.
 These buildings can include municipal halls or offices, physical emergency operations centres, fire halls, schools, hospitals, and transportation facilities.
 Ensuring the safety of public buildings and institutions during a wildfire is important for emergency response and community recovery after an event.
 During an emergency, these facilities may also be used as muster locations, evacuation reception centres, or relief and supply points.
-Table 7 lists the facilities of critical importance to the RDN's emergency plans.
+Table 8 lists the facilities of critical importance to the RDN's emergency plans.
+Only facilities within EA G are shown.
+The residents of EA G rely on services located in the Town of Qualicum and City of Parksville, which reduces the number of critical facilities listed here.